Table of contents

 Diffusion and flow models for action generation

-1. 10.1 A 10-minute introduction to diffusion models PENDING
+1. 10.1 A 10-minute introduction to diffusion models DRAFTED

-3. 10.3 Flow matching and rectified flow for action PENDING
+3. 10.3 Flow matching and rectified flow for action DRAFTED

 5. 10.5 Action-head choices in modern VLAs PENDING